volojs/create-responsive-template/README.md

 The project uses [RequireJS](http://requirejs.org) so that you can create modular code that is easy to debug.
-When `volo appcache` is run, it builds all the JS into one file and removes the use of RequireJS.
+When `volo appcache` is run, it builds all the JS into one file.
 Additionally, it optimizes the CSS files by combining them into one file.
 Then it generates the AppCache application manifest.

+The AppCache build will load the BrowserID include.js from the network.
+If the user is offline, the BrowserID script does not load, but the user can continue to use the app under their ID, if they signed in before going offline.

 ## Suggested Workflow